Welcome to today's edition of the Rush 24-7 podcast.

 Nobody would say, oh, that's just fine.

-I mean higher speaking fees than anyone's ever seen, and have business that's directly affected by uh the State Department and and U.S. government decision making, and they they want us to believe that there's no conflict here, that that there's no problem.
+I mean, it's higher speaking fees than anyone's ever seen and have business that's directly affected by the State Department and U.S. government decision-making.

 How do you get through all of it?

-Well, you know, with the Clintons, it's like uh they're almost saying, you know, now who would do something like that?
+Well, you know, with the Clintons, it's like they're almost saying, you know, now who would do something like that?

 I do believe they think they're above the law and do whatever they want to do.

-I can't even imagine the level of corruption and deception and um hiding of just everything would happen if she becomes president.
+I can't even imagine the level of corruption and deception and hiding of just everything would happen if she becomes president.

 It's almost unimaginable to me.